MSLNZ/msl-loadlib/docs/tutorials_cpp_array.rst

 ndarray object to :class:`~msl.loadlib.server32.Server32` because the 32-bit server would need to load the ndarray in a 32-bit version of numpy (which is not included by default in the 32-bit server, but could be -- see :ref:`refreeze` for more details).
-To simplify the procedure we can convert the ndarray to a Python :class:`list` using the :meth:`numpy.ndarray.tolist` method
+To simplify the procedure you could convert the ndarray to a :class:`list` using the :meth:`numpy.ndarray.tolist` method

 .. code-block:: pycon